Pratikshinde55/Terraform-aws-Count/README.md

 EC2 Instance Resource: It defines an EC2 instance resource, using the AMI fetched in the previous step.
 It specifies the instance type, security group ID, and creates multiple instances using the count meta-argument.

-Variables:

-names: A list of names for instances.
-instanceType: A list of instance types.
-sec-grpID: Security Group ID.
+Variables: "names": A list of names for instances, "instanceType": A list of instance types, "sec-grpID": Security Group ID.

+Output: It outputs a message based on the value of the Give-true-false variable.
+If it's true, it outputs a welcome message; otherwise, it suggests trying again later.

+Locals: It defines some local values, such as admin name, owner, salary, and current time.

          # notepad main.tf